Chris Johns: Is our faith in scientific forecast models misplaced?

 Misplaced confidence?

-With so much policy emphasis being placed on ‘the science’, we need to be sure that this confidence is not misplaced.
+With so much policy emphasis being placed on “he science”, we need to be sure that this confidence is not misplaced.
 Models, economic or medical, should be able to explain the past as well as the future.
 An emerging trend, another slight concern, is that there appears to be much uncertainty about why some countries are doing so much better, or worse, than others.
 Japan, for instance, looks like it has managed the crisis well.
 But nobody seems to know why.
 There are plenty of theories about Germany’s success: dark matter is just one of many competing explanations.
-Britain stands accused of ‘locking down too late’ but that’s a conclusion driven by modelling and may not stand up to scrutiny once all the data is in.
+Britain stands accused of “locking down too late” but that’s a conclusion driven by modelling and may not stand up to scrutiny once all the data is in.

 Economists still use models, but ones usually written on the back of a fag packet.
 That’s because small, easy to understand, models are easy to construct and use and generally do just as good a job as the big, complex variants.
 And that can often be not very good at all.
 Last Friday was a case in point.